International Pupils at Bishop's Stortford College

 International students are integrated into all aspects of life at Bishop’s Stortford College and, once again, the ESL Department plays a key role by helping international students to explore issues of cultural interest and by encouraging them to take part in extra-curricular activities.

 There is a diverse blend of full boarders, weekly boarders, pupils who board a few nights a week (flexi-boarders) and day pupils.
 The College boarding houses create a natural environment for friendships to form between boarders and day pupils, and between those locally based, those from further afield and those from other countries.
 Through these friendships, full boarders enjoy the benefit of being able, with permission of parents or guardians, to visit or stay at weekends with the families of flexi-boarders or day pupils.

 Special boarding community and House events help our international students to further integrate into the College community and international boarders are expected to use English as their primary language in their Houses as well as around the school campus

 The ESL Department exists as a language support for those pupils whose first language is a language other than English.
 Our aim is to help pupils achieve their full potential in using English for everyday, social, academic and professional purposes in the four key skills (reading, writing, speaking and listening).
-Pupils in need of additional support with their English are usually provided with two lessons a week at no extra charge until they have passed their Cambridge First for Schools [FCEfs]’ and Cambridge Advanced, IGCSE ESL or IELTS examination.
+Pupils in need of additional support with their English are usually provided with a minimum of two lessons a week at no extra charge until they have passed their Cambridge First for Schools [FCEfs]’ and Cambridge Advanced, IGCSE ESL or IELTS examination.